 Process Research

 My research focuses on investigating the efficacy of psychotherapy and attempting to uncover the mechanisms of change involved in different psychotherapies, including psychodynamic and cognitive therapies.
 For the most part, my research has focused on patients with depression, panic disorders, personality disorders, cocaine dependence and interpersonal problems.
-The main areas of my research include:
+Recently, I became very interested in the efficacy of various treatments including prolonged exposure for PTSD as part of my work at the VA.

 Acquisition of compensatory skills and other metacognitive skills during psychotherapy